AlexandraFiles/GW_4indep_work/README.md

 In the Data folder, you can find the generated data.

-Finally, in the Figures folder, you can find the generated figures.
+In the Figures folder, you can find the generated figures.

+Finally, there is a Results folder containing the results.

 ## How to contribute